isomerpages/csc-corp/pages/faq.md

 <p class="mini-header">Where to Get Assistance</p>

-<p>Officers can email us at <a href="mailto:cscollege@cscollege.gov.sg">cscollege@cscollege.gov.sg</a> if they require assistance before their programme.
+<p>Officers can email us at <a href="mailto:cscollege@cscollege.gov.sg" target="_blank">cscollege@cscollege.gov.sg</a> if they require assistance before their programme.
 If they require assistance on the day of their programme, they can approach the Trainers or Programme Administrators.</p>

 <p class="mini-header">More Questions?</p>

-<p>If you have any questions not addressed above, you can contact us at <a href="mailto:cscollege@cscollege.gov.sg">cscollege@cscollege.gov.sg.</a></p>
+<p>If you have any questions not addressed above, you can contact us at <a href="mailto:cscollege@cscollege.gov.sg" target="_blank">cscollege@cscollege.gov.sg.</a></p>

 <h4>Request for In-House Training</h4>